Teradata/stacki-wiki/Frontend-Installation.md

 |       swap     |  1GB |
 | /export (symbolically linked to /state/partition1)|remainder of root disk|

-When you use automatic partitioning, the installer will repartition and reformat the first hard drive that the installer discovers.
+When you use automatic partitioning, the installer will repartition and reformat the first hard drive (e.g. _sda_) that the installer discovers.
 All previous data on this drive will be erased.
 All other drives will be left untouched.
-The drive discovery process uses the output of cat /proc/partitions to get the list of drives.
-But, there are instances when a drive you don’t expect is the first discovered drive (we’ve seen this with certain fibre channel connected drives).
 If you are unsure on how the drives will be discovered in a multi-disk frontend, then use manual partitioning.

 In _Manual_ mode, a partition setup screen will appear for you to setup after you complete this wizard.
-If you select manual partitioning, you must specify at least 16 GBs for the root partition and you must create a separate /export partition.
+If you select manual partitioning, you must specify at least 16 GB for the root partition and you must create a separate /export partition.

 ![](images/stacki_config_step_5.png)